WIS2 Overview

 Three types of Global Services are used to enable the dissemination of data in the WIS2 network:

-• Global Broker: Globally accessible MQTT Broker that re-publishes data-notifications of all WIS 2.0 Nodes.
-The users of WIS 2.0 will be able to access data in real-time by subscribing to a Global Broker and receiving notifications when new data are available for download from a Global Cache or from the data provider.
+• Global Broker: Provides MQTT(S) Broker that re-publishes data notifications of all WIS2 Nodes.
+Users of WIS 2.0 will be able to access data in real-time by subscribing to a Global Broker and receiving notifications when new data is available for download from a Global Cache or the data provider WIS2 Node.

-• Global Discovery Catalogue: Globally accessible catalogue, hosted on HTTP, storing WIS 2.0 Discovery Metadata records.
-The Global Discovery Catalogue allows users to discover the available datasets on WIS 2.0 and provide information on how and where to access the data.
+• Global Discovery Catalogue: Provides a discovery catalogue, usable through an API or web interface, storing WIS 2.0 Discovery Metadata records.
+The Global Discovery Catalogue allows users to discover available datasets on WIS 2.0 and provides information on how and where to access the data.

 WIS2-Global-Services

-A Data Consumer in WIS 2.0 can discover the MQTT-endpoints for subscribing to data using Global Discovery Catalogue.
-Data classified as "core" by the Unified Data Policy will be available for download without access restrictions from the Global Cache.
-For "recommended data" a Data Consumer is required to access the WIS 2.0 of the data provider, and access restrictions may be applied.
+A data consumer in WIS 2.0 can discover the MQTT endpoints for subscribing to data using a Global Discovery Catalogue.
+Data classified as "core" as per the WMO Unified Data Policy is available for download without access restrictions from the Global Cache.
+For data classified as "recommended" data, a data consumer is required to access data directly from the data publisher.
+Note that recommended data may have access control requirements, which are described in WIS2 discovery metadata.

 Back to top